-- The process unit(s) where steam is optimised produces a homogeneous output; - The production volume in the process unit(s) where steam is optimised is reasonably constant under steady state conditions; - Steam consumption is monitored continuously;
+- The process unit(s) where steam is optimised produces a homogeneous output; - The production volume in the process unit(s) where steam is optimised is reasonably constant under steady state conditions; - Steam consumption is monitored continuously; - For steam optimised in the project activity is produced in a cogeneration system, it should be demonstrated that the steam generated at boiler end is reduced by the quantity of steam saved by the project activity; - The steam saved in the project activity if used then it shall be demonstrated that it does not lead to increase in GHG emissions.

-1 Please refer to: < http://cdm.unfccc.int/methodologies/PAmethodologies/approved.html>.
+&lt;sup>1 Please refer to: < http://cdm.unfccc.int/methodologies/PAmethodologies/approved.html>.